oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	![Enterprise Summary Alarms chart, highlighting the count of all open alarms](images/3-1-ent-sum.png " ")

 	The alarm slide-out provides details of open alarms.
 These details include the severity, trigger time, resource name, metric name, dimension of the metric in a firing state, **current value**, and alarm name.
-The current value can help DevOps teams prioritize the order the open alerts should be triaged.
+The current value and severity can help DevOps teams prioritize the order the open alerts should be triaged.
 The table can be ordered by selecting the column title.

  	Let's return to the Enterprise Summary by clicking **Close**.